 5. It Helps Your SEO

-A good product description will naturally improve your SEO.
+A good product description will naturally improve your BigCommerce SEO.
 The cardinal rule of SEO is to write for humans, not for bots.
 The whole point of a search engine is to give people useful results, so an informative, well-written product description will work in your favor when it comes to search marketing.

 Once you’ve written an organic description, you can optimize it for search results.
 Product descriptions are especially useful when it comes to optimizing your site for long-tail keywords.
+For more BigCommerce SEO tips, check out this resource on how to boost ranking and eliminate errors with BigCommerce SEO.

-What Is A Long-tail Keyword?
+What Is a Longtail Keyword?

 Source: Google Trends